bwsnetwork/bwscoin/COMMANDS.md

   -rpcpassword=<pw>
        Password for JSON-RPC connections

-SSL options: (see the PAI Coin Wiki for SSL setup instructions)
+SSL options: (see the BWS Coin Wiki for SSL setup instructions)

   -rpcssl
        Use OpenSSL (https) for JSON-RPC connections
 ```

-# paicoin-cli help
+# bwscoin-cli help
 ```
 == Blockchain ==
 getbestblockhash